 To generate a multiplication table for a given number, you can create a Python function called `multiplication_table`.

-Example Code OF Multiplication tables in Python Using Functions
+Multiplication table in Python Using Functions – Code

 How to write and utilize this function?

-Here’s a step-by-step guide on how to write and utilize this function:
+A step-by-step guide on how to write and utilize the multiplication table in Python using a function:

 Sure, here are the steps to write and utilize the `multiply` function: